Detailed guides to painful problems, treatments & more

 Acupuncture for pain has enjoyed a strong reputation for decades

-All of this evidence is in stark contrast to what most people believe about acupuncture.
-People actually think science supports acupuncture, because of headlines about junk science (like the PLoS ONE paper just mentioned).
+All of this evidence is in stark contrast to what most people believe and assume about acupuncture.
+People actually think science supports acupuncture, thanks to the headlines about junk science (like the PLoS ONE paper just mentioned).

 But regular people know nothing about what makes a study good or bad … and that includes most healthcare professionals.
-Doctors are not scientists!
-And so they think acupuncture is “evidence-based” with no clue just how fatally flawed most acupuncture research actually is.
+Doctors are not scientists any more than mechanics are engineers, and so many of them also think acupuncture is “evidence-based,” and have no clue just how fatally flawed most acupuncture research actually is.

-Acupuncture is not supported by any good research, which is clear to people who actually read the fine print.
+Acupuncture is not supported by any good research, and that is clear to people who actually read and understand the fine print.

 And that’s not a surprise, because we’re talking about a healing system that rests on a belief in auras: an alleged “energy” in and around the body that no one can actually detect.16 Or — if not an energy system — some biological version of them that remains as elusive as physical evidence of ghosts, UFOs, or bigfoot.